bagisto/bagisto-docs/src/advanced/command-palette.md

 The admin command palette (Ctrl + K, or ⌘ K) searches menus, configuration settings, actions and live records from one box, and can be walked level by level from a section to a page to a record to what may be done with it.
 Everything it shows is filtered by the signed-in admin's ACL.
 The merchant-facing description is in the user guide; this page is about what the palette indexes and how a package adds to it.

 ::: info Availability
-The command palette is part of the current development version.
+The command palette is part of Bagisto 2.5.
 Bagisto 2.4 has the header Mega Search only.
 :::

 ## What is indexed